Engineering, procurement, and construction

 Engineering, procurement, and construction (EPC) contracts (a type of turnkey contract) are a form of contract used to undertake construction works by the private sector on large-scale and complex infrastructure projects.
+They may follow a Front-End Engineering and Design (FEED) contract.

 Overview

 Under an EPC contract, a contractor is obliged to deliver a complete facility to a developer who needs only "turn a key" to start operating the facility; hence EPC contracts are sometimes called turnkey construction contracts.
 In addition to delivering a complete facility, the contractor must deliver that facility for a guaranteed price by a fixed date and it must perform to the specified level.
 Failure to comply with any requirement will usually result in the contractor incurring monetary liabilities.
 The EPC contractor coordinates all design, procurement and construction work and ensures that the whole project is completed as required and in time.
 They may or may not undertake actual site work.
+EPC companies are often used in large-scale projects, such as power plants, refineries, chemical processing facilities, infrastructure projects, and more.
+Clients turn to EPC companies because they offer a one-stop solution for the entire project lifecycle, streamlining the process and reducing the complexity of managing multiple contractors and suppliers.
+These firms play a crucial role in delivering complex projects on time and within budget.

 Various abbreviations used for this type of contract are LSTK for lump sum turn key, EPIC for engineering, procurement, installation & commissioning and EPCC for engineering, procurement, construction and commissioning.
 Use of EPIC is common, e.g., by FIDIC and most Persian Gulf countries.
 Use of LSTK is common in the Kingdom of Saudi Arabia.
 Use of EPCC is common in Qatar and some other countries.

-EPC functions
+Functions

 EPC contracts cover the following issues.